yizhao-nu/Irreversibility-in-GRN/README.md

 If you cloned the repository into the same directory that you downloaded `bns_v1.3.zip` into, then the command

-`cp bns_v1.3/src/bns irr_grn/bns`
+`cp bns_v1.3/src/bns Irreversibility-in-GRN/irr_grn/bns`

 or the Windows equivalent will copy the executable of the `bns` program into the repository.

 ## Files in the repository
 ### RegulonDB files
-The most recent version of RegulonDB can be downloaded from https://regulondb.ccg.unam.mx/menu/download/full_version/index.jsp.
-We include the file `irr_grn/input_files/generegulation_tmp.txt` downloaded on Jun 17, 2019.
+The most recent version of RegulonDB can be downloaded from https://regulondb.ccg.unam.mx/.
+Our work is based on [version 10.0](https://regulondb.ccg.unam.mx/releasesNote/date=2018-06-18&version=10.0).
+We include the file `irr_grn/input_files/generegulation_tmp.txt` downloaded on June 17, 2019.

 ### Walkthrough of the analysis pipeline
 The steps of the analysis pipeline are described by the `README.md` file in the `irr_grn` directory.

 ### Scripts and notebooks

+All file paths referenced below assume that the user has navigated to `Irreversibility-in-GRN/`, the base directory of the repository

 #### Scripts for processing the input data, generating rules, finding attractors, and characterizing transitions.
 The file `irr_grn/read_reduce_grn.py` reads in the RegulonDB network and reduces it to its core.